ALREADY AN NCDR PARTICIPANT?

 The ACC’s NCDR offers eight hospital-based registries:

 The Chest Pain - MI Registry™ is a risk-adjusted outcomes-based quality improvement that focuses on the processes of care for high-risk STEMI/NSTEMI patients and those with unstable angina or low-risk chest pain.
 The registry helps hospitals apply ACC clinical guideline recommendations in their facilities and provides invaluable tools to ensure care and achieve quality improvement goals.
+In addition, with the development of the COVID-19 pandemic in spring 2020, data collection in the Chest Pain – MI Registry can be augmented to include COVID-19 information to help inform this global conversation.

 The AFib Ablation Registry™ assesses the prevalence, demographics, acute management and outcomes of patients undergoing atrial fibrillation (AFib) catheter ablation procedures.
 Its data will support the development of evidence-based guidelines for AFib treatments that will improve outcomes for patients.
 View the AFib Ablation Registry Data Collection Form and the Data Coder's Dictionary.

 The CathPCI Registry® assesses the characteristics, treatments and outcomes of cardiac disease patients who receive diagnostic catheterization and/or percutaneous coronary intervention (PCI) procedures.
 This powerful tool captures the data that measure adherence to ACC/AHA clinical practice guideline recommendations, procedure performance standards and appropriate use criteria for coronary revascularization.
+In addition, with the development of the COVID-19 pandemic in spring 2020, data collection in the Cath PCI Registry can be augmented to include COVID-19 information to help inform this global conversation.

 The ICD Registry™ is your most trusted source of evidence-based data collection and reporting for ICD/CRT-D procedures.
 Participating in the ICD Registry is still your most reliable way to track ongoing compliance with the updated CMS National Coverage Determination (NCD).
 The ICD Registry plays an important role in determining the association between evidence-based treatment strategies and clinical outcomes.